WandrAI/wandr-mobile-app/docs/adr/002-tamagui-ui-library-integration.md

 # ADR-002: Tamagui UI Library Integration

 ## Status
-Completed - Unified System Implemented June 2025
+✅ **COMPLETED** - Tamagui v1.126.18 is fully implemented and in active use

 ## Context
-The Wandr travel app initially used custom ThemedText and ThemedView components for theming and UI consistency.
-While these components provided basic theme switching functionality, they lacked the comprehensive design system, performance optimizations, and cross-platform capabilities needed for a modern travel application.
+The Wandr travel app has successfully implemented Tamagui as its primary UI library, replacing the previous custom ThemedText and ThemedView components.
+This implementation provides a comprehensive design system, performance optimizations, and cross-platform capabilities.

-After evaluating various UI libraries including NativeBase, React Native Elements, and Tamagui, we decided to adopt Tamagui for the following reasons:
+The integration was completed after evaluating various UI libraries including NativeBase, React Native Elements, and Tamagui.
+Tamagui was selected for the following reasons:

 ### Requirements
 - **Cross-platform compatibility**: Native and web support with consistent APIs